jose-donato/docs/content/sdk/index.md

 out-of-the-box data connectors and financial analysis toolkit.
 So that you can focus on designing and building your financial reports and applications.

-There is static and generated data in the folder
+## What is OpenBB SDK?

+OpenBB SDK is a Python library that provides you with a set of tools to access financial data and perform financial analysis.

+## Who uses it?

+OpenBB SDK is used by financial analysts, data scientists, and developers to build financial applications and reports.

+### Getting Started

+This contains the files for the "Getting Started" Section

+### Using OpenBB SDK

+This contains the files for the "User Guide" Section

-### features
+### SDK Functions

 Auto Generated (Should not be editing anything here) (SDK Reference)

-### guides

-This contains the files for the "User Guide" Section

-### getstarted
+### Showcase

-This contains the files for the "Getting Started" Section

-index.md - Intro page

-examples.md - Examples here